 - Airport transfers by Private Vehicles.

-- Twin sharing accommodation during trek.
+- Twin-sharing accommodation during the trek.
 (17 Nights).

 - Round trip flight Kathmandu – Lukla / Lukla – Kathmandu including departure taxes.